 Next, we ask whether cov-lite loans break into secondary market trading more quickly.
-In Table 8, the dependent variable is time-to-break.
-As Table 8 shows, the average cov-lite loan breaks into trading one day earlier.
-This difference is significant although the economic magnitude is smaller than in the univariate tests reported in Table 5.
-The reason appears to be that cov-lite loans are strongly associated with sponsored deals, especially LBOs, and bond refinancings, all of which reduce the time-to-break, and they are negatively associated with the presence of revolvers and term loans A, which substantially increases the time-to-break.
-Table 8 reveals an interesting difference between cov-lite loans of registered issuers and those of unregistered issuers.
+In Table 10, the dependent variable is time-to-break.
+As Table 10 shows, the average cov-lite loan breaks into trading one day earlier.
+This difference is significant although the economic magnitude is smaller than in the univariate tests reported in Table 7.
+In an unreported regression, we find that the reason appears to be the addition of year fixed effects, without which the difference is five days.
+Hence, time-to-break has become faster for all loans, but is especially fast for cov-lite loans.
+Table 10 reveals an interesting difference between cov-lite loans of registered issuers and those of unregistered issuers.
 Compared to cov-heavy loans, time-to-break is two days faster for cov-lite loans of unregistered issuers, but not faster for cov-lite loans of registered issuers.
-This finding appears consistent with theories pointing to a lower adverse selection problem of cov-lite loans compared to cov-heavy loans (Ayotte and Bolton (2011), Parlour and Plantin (2008)) as any potential information advantage of the arranging bank may be greater for unregistered issuers.
+This finding appears consistent with theories pointing to a lower adverse selection problem of cov-lite loans compared to cov-heavy loans (Ayotte and Bolton (2011), Parlour and Plantin (2008)) as any potential information advantage of the initial lenders may be greater for unregistered issuers.

-In Table 9, we examine break prices reported by LCD.
+In Table 11, we examine break prices reported by LCD.
 The break price represents the first price at which the loan starts trading in the secondary market.
 As discussed earlier, break prices can be used as a measure of liquidity so long as the instrument is floating rate and differences in break prices are not due to changes in creditworthiness before the loan breaks into trading.
-Table 9 shows that cov-lite loans break into trading at a price that is 0.24 cents higher per dollar of principal than cov-heavy loans.
+Table 11 shows that cov-lite loans break into trading at a price that is 0.24 cents higher per dollar of principal than cov-heavy loans.
 To further alleviate concerns about changes in creditworthiness, in an unreported regression, we exclude the 8% of loans with time-to-break of more than 30 days.
 We continue to find a difference of 0.23 cents.